Medically reviewed by Drugs.com. Last updated on Jul 17, 2020.

-Acute bacterial otitis media: Treatment of acute bacterial otitis media in pediatric patients caused by Haemophilus influenzae (including beta-lactamase-producing strains), Streptococcus pneumoniae (penicillin-susceptible strains only) and Moraxella catarrhalis (including beta-lactamase-producing strains).
+Otitis media, acute: Treatment of acute bacterial otitis media in pediatric patients caused by H. influenzae (including beta-lactamase-producing strains), S. pneumoniae (penicillin-susceptible strains only), and M. catarrhalis (including beta-lactamase-producing strains)

-Acute maxillary sinusitis: Treatment of acute maxillary sinusitis in adults and adolescents caused by H. influenzae (including beta-lactamase-producing strains), S. pneumoniae (penicillin-susceptible strains only) and M. catarrhalis (including beta-lactamase-producing strains).
-Note: Limitations of use: According to the IDSA guidelines for acute bacterial rhinosinusitis, cefdinir is no longer recommended as monotherapy for initial empiric treatment (Chow, 2012).
+Sinusitis, acute: Treatment of acute maxillary sinusitis in adults and adolescents caused by H. influenzae (including beta-lactamase-producing strains), S. pneumoniae (penicillin-susceptible strains only), and M. catarrhalis (including beta-lactamase-producing strains).
+Note: Limitations of use: According to the IDSA guidelines for acute bacterial rhinosinusitis, cefdinir is no longer recommended as monotherapy for initial empiric treatment (IDSA [Chow 2012]).

-Uncomplicated skin and skin structure infections: Treatment of uncomplicated skin and skin structure infections in adults, adolescents, and pediatric patients caused by Staphylococcus aureus (including beta-lactamase-producing strains) and S. pyogenes.
+Skin and skin structure infections, uncomplicated: Treatment of uncomplicated skin and skin structure infections in adults, adolescents, and pediatric patients caused by Staphylococcus aureus (including beta-lactamase-producing strains) and Streptococcus pyogenes

 Hypersensitivity to cefdinir, any component of the formulation, or other cephalosporins.

 Chronic obstructive pulmonary disease, acute exacerbation: Note: Avoid use in patients with risk factors for Pseudomonas infection or poor outcomes (eg, ≥65 years of age with major comorbidities, FEV1 <50% predicted, frequent exacerbations) (Sethi 2020).